 DEBI BOERAS, PH.D – Founder & CEO

 The Global Health Impact Group started by Debi Boeras in 2014 was formed in response to the need for stronger partnerships to meet global HIV targets.
-Debi brings with her over 10 years of HIV experience as a molecular virologist with Professor Eric Hunter and Dr. Susan Allen and then as the Lead for Molecular Diagnostics with Dr. John Nkengasong at the International Laboratory Branch, Centers for Disease Control and Prevention.
+Debi brings with her over 10 years of HIV experience as a molecular virologist at Emory University Yerkes Primate Research Center and then as the Lead for Molecular Diagnostics at the International Laboratory Branch, Centers for Disease Control and Prevention.
 In Debi’s experience, the most efficient and effective approach to ensure successful programs in HIV diagnosis and monitoring is through strong collaborations.
-Debi continues to work closely with the African Society for Laboratory Medicine (ASLM), Centers for Disease Control and Prevention (CDC), Clinton Health Access Initiative (CHAI), Doctors Without Borders (MSF), Joint United Nations Programme on HIV/AIDS (UNAIDS), UNITAID, US Agency for International Development (USAID), and World Health Organization (WHO) providing laboratory and programmatic technical support to ensure sustainable early infant diagnosis (EID), viral load (VL), and point-of-care (POC) programs.
+Debi continues to work closely with the African Society for Laboratory Medicine (ASLM), CDC and PEPFAR, Clinton Health Access Initiative (CHAI) and Doctors Without Borders (MSF), UNAIDS, UNITAID and the World Health Organization (WHO), providing laboratory and programmatic technical expertise to ensure sustainable country-owned health care programs and health systems.

 Laura Broyles, MD – Chief of Programs